Skip to content

 Not long after, the media, districts and teachers alike began to wonder if fill rates for teacher absences would take a hit from this precaution.
 Surprisingly, the data from Frontline Absence & Time shows that, on average, districts limiting substitute hours per week have identical fill rates to those not limiting hours.

-Most likely, districts in reality have very few substitutes who are working more than 30 hours a week, and so the impact of limiting hours affects few substitutes.
+Most likely, districts generally in reality have very few substitutes who routinely work more than 30 hours a week.
 Of course, the full impact of the law has yet to be seen and the number above is based on an average.
 Districts should monitor their own data carefully and make informed decisions about whether or not to limit hours for substitutes.

 Another theory is that districts with a higher percentage of inactive substitutes in their sub pool experience lower fill rates.
 It turns out that, at least for districts using a web-based sub-calling system, this is not a major factor.